Anthropic

 The video demonstrates installing the Databricks AI Dev Kit on a Mac, then uses it to generate synthetic data, create serverless Spark declarative pipelines for a medallion architecture, and build a Databricks dashboard based on the generated data.
 It highlights how the AI Dev Kit leverages skills and an MCP server to automate these development tasks.

 The SDK now automatically detects AI coding agents and appends `agent/<name>` to HTTP request headers.
-New `DisableGovTagCreation` fields were added to `settings.RestrictWorkspaceAdminsMessage` and `settingsv2.RestrictWorkspaceAdminsMessage`.
+Two new `DisableGovTagCreation` fields were added to `RestrictWorkspaceAdminsMessage` in both `settings` and `settingsv2`.

 The SDK now automatically detects AI coding agents and appends agent information to HTTP request headers.
-New fields were added to restrict workspace admin tag creation in settings messages.
+Two new `disable_gov_tag_creation` fields were added to restrict workspace admin settings.

-This release introduces AI-powered issue identification for agent traces, budget alerts for AI Gateway spending, and a new interactive graph view for visualizing trace hierarchies.
-It also includes pickle-free model serialization for enhanced security and native OpenTelemetry GenAI convention support for trace export.
+This release introduces AI-powered issue identification for agent traces, budget alerts and limits for AI Gateway spending, and an interactive graph view for trace hierarchies.
+It also includes native OpenTelemetry GenAI convention support, Opencode tracing integration, UV package manager support, and pickle-free model serialization options for enhanced security.

 NewsOpenClaw, Databricks Agentic Data Monitoring & more! | AI Newsround - February 2026 | Advancing AI